Thangiee/MARS-back-end/README.md

 #### Account

+**Note** that all admins are instructor but not all instructors are admin.

 | Key           | Type   | Description                                             |
 |:-------------:|--------|---------------------------------------------------------|
 | approve       | Boolean| Account need to be approved to have access to resources |